UoB-COMSM0166/2025-group-16/README.md

 Multiple players join a party game where they blend in with a crowd of robots while identifying and hunting down the other human players hidden among them, under various environmental rules.

-**Feasibility / Difficulty**
+##### Feasibility / Difficulty

-1. Develop an algorithm to make robots behave like real players.
+- Develop an algorithm that enables robots to behave like real players.
-2. Convert 3D visual elements into a 2D style.
+- Convert 3D visual elements into a consistent 2D art style.
-3. Implement simultaneous controls for multiple players (single-player mode is not supported).
+- Support simultaneous controls for multiple local players (no single-player mode).
-4. Synchronize player actions and robot actions to ensure smooth gameplay.
+- Ensure smooth synchronization between player actions and robot behaviors.

-**Features**
+##### Features

-1. Simple controls: move, attack, run, and disturb.
+- Simple controls: move, attack, run, and disturb.
-2. Realistic robots involved.
+- Robots that realistically mimic human behavior to blend in with NPCs.
-3. Diverse maps with unique rules.
+- Multiple maps with unique mechanics and visual themes.
-4. Customizable score system.
+- Customizable score system allowing players to define win conditions.

-**Twists / Stages**
+##### Twists / Stages

-1. Basic Gameplay: 2-player simplest mode.
-Robots have no special behavior.
-Basic controls include: up, right, down, left, and hit.
+- **Basic Gameplay**: 2-player mode with basic controls (↑, ↓, ←, →, and hit).
+Robots exhibit no special behavior.
-2. More Maps: Add multiple maps with unique rules, such as Gym, Battlefield, Theater, and Nightclub.
+- **More Maps**: Introduce thematic maps such as Gym, Battlefield, Theater, and Nightclub, each with distinct rules.
-3. More Controls: Introduce additional controls like running and disturbing, making the game more dynamic.
+- **More Controls**: Add actions like running and disturbing to increase gameplay complexity.
-4. More Players: Support up to 4 local players.
+- **More Players**: Expand support for up to 4 local players.
-5. Score System: Implement a scoring system where players set a target score to win.
+- **Score System**: Let players set a target score to determine the match winner.
-6. Online Mode: Allow players to compete online with matchmaking or room creation.
+- **Online Mode**: Allow online play with matchmaking or custom room creation.
-7. Facial Recognition Control: Use facial recognition to control the direction of movement in the game, providing a more intuitive and fun way to interact with the game.
+- **Facial Recognition Control**: Enable movement control via face direction for a unique and immersive experience.

 <div align="center">
   <img width="300px" src="docs/assets/readme/prototype-screenshot.png" alt="Prototype Screenshot from p5.js" />